 Then if an application connect TLM from socket 5001, all data received will be sent to TLM with Group Address 1 and Device Address 11.
 In same manner if an application connect TLM from socket 5010, all data received will be sent to TLM with Group Address 1 and Device Address 20.
 User can change the Group Addresses and Device Addresses or TCP Sockets freely.

-TLM Series LoRa Based RF Gateways can be configured over web interface.
+TLM Series LoRa RF Modems can be configured over web interface.

 Device will get IP from DHCP client when connected to a network.
 User can use discovery tool to see IP of the device.